riyasingh07/CNVeM/README.md

  (to run CNVeM for 20 rounds of EM iteration with 4 being min lenth of min boundaries, data.csv is input file, sample size is 4, 137655983 is first and F137655983 is last snp and 10 snps)

+Find the outputfile in the same folder location